 Private Property Complaints and Code Enforcement Services

-The mission of Code Enforcement Services is to promote safe and healthy living and working environments while helping to improve the quality of life for all Oaklanders.
-We strive to administer a fair and unbiased enforcement program to address violations of the Oakland Municipal Codes, city ordinances, and land use regulations.
+The mission of Code Enforcement Services is to help create safe and healthy living and working spaces while improving the quality of life for all people in Oakland.
+We aim to run a fair and unbiased program to address violations of Oakland city codes, rules, property maintenance, and land use regulations.

 Report a Violation